maxistar/tonwalletapp/readme.md

 - [ ] receive dialog
   - [ ] connect with scanner
 - [ ] scan wallet barcode
-  - [ ] add barcode to send form
-  - [x] basic scaning implementation
-  - [x] customize scanning dialog
-  - [x] scan from the wallet activity
-  - [x] populate wallet value to the fragment
+  - add an image to the video screen

 ### UI Tasks